markdai/my_portfolio_management/README.md

 # Investment Management

-Python package to manage Equity and Fixed Income transactions.
+Python package to manage Equity and Fixed Income transactions, as well as generating portfolio allocation report.

 ## Getting Started